NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 5. Set Your Lemonade-server location at script ```RunAI.py``` in ```asls = r".../Lemonade-Location/Lemonade-server.vbs"```

-After all set now you are ready to start
+The Installation will change according to the update and will be stated in the update description After all set now you are ready to start

 ## How to Run it?